renodubois/renodubois.com/content/posts/bcnr-for-the-first-time-review.md

 tags: ["music"]
 date: 2022-01-06
 ---
-_This is a review for my monthlong Album-a-Day adventure in Jan.
-2021. if you want to read the other reviews, check out the [original post](/posts/album-a-day-jan-2021-intro/)._
+_This is a review for my month long Album-a-Day adventure in Jan.
+2022. if you want to read the other reviews, check out the [original post](/posts/album-a-day-jan-2021-intro/)._